-Our Father who art in heaven,

-hallowed be thy name.
+Our Father who art in heaven, hallowed be thy name.
 Thy kingdom come.
 Thy will be done on earth, as it is in heaven.

-Give us this day our daily bread,

-and forgive us our trespasses,

-as we forgive those who trespass against us,

-and lead us not into temptation,

-but deliver us from evil.
+Give us this day our daily bread, and forgive us our trespasses, as we forgive those who trespass against us, and lead us not into temptation, but deliver us from evil.

-CONCLUDING PRAYER

-Lord, hear our prayers.
-By raising your Son from the dead, you have given us faith.
-Strengthen our hope that N., our brother (sister), will share in his resurrection.
+Concluding Prayer

+Merciful Father,

+hear our prayers and console us.

+As we renew our faith in your Son,

+whom you raised from the dead,

+strengthen our hope that all our departed brothers and sisters

+will share in his resurrection,

-We ask this through our Lord Jesus Christ, your Son, who lives and reigns with you and the Holy Spirit, God, for ever and ever.
+who lives and reigns with you and the Holy Spirit,

+God, for ever and ever.